BlockchainCommons/bc-envelope-cli-rust/docs/6-VC-RESIDENT-EXAMPLE.md

-# envelope - Verifiable Credential Example
+# nvelope - Verifiable Credential Example

-**NOTE:** Most of this documentation has *not* been updated to reflect the new command line syntax.

 In this example we build a permanent resident card, which the holder then redacts to reveal only selected information necessary to prove his identity.